-The Tribunal confirmed that in view of a contractual claim the affected party should first try to resolve the matter using the available contractual remedies, before seeking investment treaty protection (Waste Management, SGS).
-Nevertheless, termination by the state could potentially amount to expropriation, if there is no legitimate supporting contractual basis (Suez, Vigotop), which will be determined based on grounds presented by Egypt pertaining to the conclusion and the performance of the contract by Malicorp (Vigotop).
+The Tribunal confirmed that in view of a contractual claim the affected party should first try to resolve the matter using the available contractual remedies, before seeking investment treaty protection (Waste Management, SGS).69 Nevertheless, termination by the state could potentially amount to expropriation, if there is no legitimate supporting contractual basis (Suez, Vigotop),70 which will be determined based on grounds presented by Egypt pertaining to the conclusion and the performance of the contract by Malicorp (Vigotop).71

-Malicorp's misrepresentation of its financial stability on the conclusion of the contract and its failure to launch the project were held 'sufficiently plausible' and not pretextual; so Egypt's conduct was not expropriatory.
+Malicorp's misrepresentation of its financial stability on the conclusion of the contract72 and its failure to launch the project73 were held 'sufficiently plausible' and not pretextual; so Egypt's conduct was not expropriatory.74

-Convial v Peru: 30-year concession contract for the construction and operation of an expressway in Callao municipality all its rights over the concession, including its right to payment for work performed.
+Convial v Peru: 30-year concession contract for the construction and operation of an expressway in Callao municipality

+Following certain schedule overruns, the contract was unilaterally terminated by the municipality only six years after its conclusion.
+According to Convial's subsequent ICSID claim the termination was in abuse of its sovereign power, depriving the investor of all its rights over the concession, including its right to payment for work performed.
 Peru argued that, due to Convial's failure to complete the project in a timely manner, project continuation was no longer in the public interest.
 Termination was, therefore, a contractual prerogative, legitimately exercised by the municipality.